-The final structure of the Reference Tariff is discussed in subsection 2.2 of this Access Arrangement Information.
+The final structure of the Reference Tariff is discussed in section 2.2.
 The manner in which the Reference Tariff has been determined is discussed in section 2.3.
 The Tariff Schedule to the Access Arrangement sets out the initial Reference Tariff to apply from the later of 1 January 2000 and the date the Regulator approves Epic Energy's Access Arrangement.